-Coaches, bench staff and off-skates volunteers and officials working in zones A, B, C, D and/or E must wear closed-toe shoes.
+Coaches, bench staff and off-skates volunteers and officials working in Zones A, B, C, D and/or E must wear closed-toe shoes.

-3.2.
+4.2.
 Optional Gear

-- Optional protective gear including padded shorts, chin guards, knee or ankle support, shin guards, turtle-shell bras, protective cups, tailbone protectors and form-fitting nose guards may be worn at the Skaters' discretion as long as they do not impair or interfere with the safety or play of other Skaters, support staff, or Officials. - Full-face shields and half-face shields are permitted as long as they are transparent, meaning the wearer can be distinctly seen. - Mirrored and iridium visors are not permitted because they are not transparent on both sides. - Visors must be fixed in place during game play (not raised). - Chin guards, turtle shell bras, cups, tailbone protectors, shin guards, non-form-fitting clear full-face shields, non-form-fitting clear half-face shields, and form-fitting face shields such as nose guards may have a hard-protective shell.
-No other optional protective gear may have hard protective shells. - Non-form-fitting full- and half-face shields must be designed for use on the brand and type of helmet with which they are paired. - Cage-style face shields are not permitted - Casts are permitted if they do not present a hazard to other Skaters.
+- Optional protective gear including padded shorts, chin guards, knee or ankle support, shin guards, turtle-shell bras, protective cups, tailbone protectors and form-fitting nose guards may be worn at the Skaters' discretion as long as they do not impair or interfere with the safety or play of other Skaters, support staff, or Officials. - Full-face shields and half-face shields are permitted.
+This includes tinted visors. - Mirrored and iridium visors are not permitted because they are not transparent on both sides. - Visors must be fixed in place during game play. - Chin guards, turtle shell bras, cups, tailbone protectors, shin guards, non-form-fitting clear full-face shields, non-form-fitting clear half-face shields, and form-fitting face shields such as nose guards may have a hard-protective shell.
+No other optional protective gear may have hard protective shells. - Non-form-fitting full- and half-face shields must be designed for use on the brand and type of helmet with which they are paired. - Cage-style face shields are not permitted. - Casts are permitted if they do not present a hazard to other Skaters.
 They do not require padding.
 A wrist guard is not required over a cast that extends to the wrist.

-3.3.
+4.3.
 Functionality, Safety, Gameplay

 - Skaters are responsible for the condition of their required and optional gear.
 Leagues may assign someone to check their teams' gear prior to commencement of competition. - Safety gear, uniforms, and optional features worn by a participant must not pose safety risks to other participants (e.g., safety gear, adornments with sharp edges, etc.).
 The Head Referee has the authority to require a participant to replace or mitigate potential safety hazards or remove the participant from gameplay when no reasonable alternatives are available.
 Officials and the game or host league Risk Coordinator are able to notify a Skater before and during gameplay if their protective gear is noncompliant.
-The Skater then must resolve the issue before returning to gameplay. - Jewelry may be worn during gameplay unless deemed a safety hazard by the Head Referee.
+The Skater then must resolve the issue before returning to gameplay. - Uniform names or numbers may not be taped on the fabric. - Jewelry may be worn during gameplay unless deemed a safety hazard by the Head Referee.
 It is recommended that jewelry be taped or removed.
 Jewelry must not interfere with gameplay or cause danger to other Skaters.
 Jewelry is worn at the risk of the wearer. - Nails should be trimmed to no longer than 1⁄4 inch (0.64 centimeter), as measured from the fingertip.
 If nails are longer than 1⁄4 inch (0.64 centimeter), each finger must be taped.

-4. Safety Personnel and Staffing Levels
+5. Safety Personnel and Staffing Levels

 It is the responsibility of each league to be aware of any applicable civic ordinances, regulations and/or laws of their local area pertaining to requirements for medical personnel for crowd support during events as these requirements may be more stringent than the WFTDA requirements outlined here.
+WFTDI offers a free Roller Derby First Aid course, which, when completed, qualifies first responders for sufficient staffing levels at scrimmages and practices.

-4.1.
+5.1.
 Safety Personnel